opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 This aligns well with the cumulative aggregation temporality.
 In each interval the maximum (last) cpu time is placed as a dot in our diagram.
 We group by a "Terms" aggregation on the K8s pod name to get the cpu times per pod.
-To avoid overcrouding of our graph, we select Top 3 ordered by "Max of value" in descending direction.
+To avoid over-crowding of our graph, we select Top 3 ordered by "Max of value" in descending direction.
 This provides us with a time-line of cpu time by the top 3 pods.

 If we were visualizing a metric of kind gauge, this would be it.